iamrogerli/quiz-html5/README.md

 # HTML5 Quiz App

-A simple, responsive multiple-choice quiz application built with HTML5, CSS3, and JavaScript.
+An interactive HTML5 quiz application featuring multiple-choice questions with support for multiple correct answers.
+Track your progress, test your knowledge, and receive detailed explanations after completion.
+Clean, responsive design works on all devices with a modern browser.

 ## Features